OleksiyLa/Project_2/README.md

 <br>

 - __JSHint JavaScript Validator__
   - The JavaScript file has been validated using the JSHint JavaScript Validator, and no errors were detected.
-However, several warnings were identified, primarily related to the usage of ES6 features, such as arrow functions, let, and const.

 <details><summary>Validated code image (JS Validator)</summary>